coinse/fonte/README.md

     - The output will be saved to `./experiment_results/`.
 Note that the directory already contains the pre-computed results.
 If you want to fully replicate our experiments, remove all files from the `./experiment_results/` and run the cells again.

 ## **D. Extension for other Defects4J faults** (Optional)
 To support further extension, we have created a pre-built Docker image that includes our data collection scripts and a fully installed version of Defects4J.
-This image can be used to gather the core data for any Defects4J fault.
+This image can be used to extract the core data, in the same format as found in ./data/Defects4J/core/, for any Defects4J fault.

 1. Pull the image from DockerHub.
 This may take a while because the image size is about 4GB.
     ```bash